Gleditsia triacanthos

 waltraud wrote:

-thanks Mike.
-Apparently this variety produces lots of fruits but has no thorns.
-May be the recruits would grow thorns and fruits.
-I was hoping the fire unit would clear those garden extensions in the inner asset protection zone when they recently cut a lot of native trees and shrubs further in the nature reserve (including FoMM plantings); I thought that this tree must be cleared in particular, because it grows under the low hanging power line.
-Seemed that the removal of the few shrubs (Cassinia longifolia and C quinquefaria) FoMM planted along a drainage line away from the inner asset protection zone or tracks was of greater importance.
-FoMM planted 1 native for >10 large woody weeds such as firethorn removed; see for instance https://majura.org/working-party-23-10-2022/ We should have left the woody weeds for the fire unit to remove ....
+Thanks Mike.
+Apparently this variety produces lots of fruits but no thorns.
+May be the recruits would grow both, thorns and fruits.
+I was hoping the fire unit would clear those garden extensions in the inner asset protection zone when they recently cut a lot of native trees and shrubs further in the nature reserve including Cassinia longifolia and C quinquefaria shrubs planted by volunteers (with PCS permission) along a drainage line away from the inner asset protection zone or tracks.
+I thought this tree in particular should have higher priority, it not only grows in the inner asset protection zone but under the low hanging power line.
+FoMM planted 1 native for >10 large woody weeds removed; see for instance https://majura.org/working-party-23-10-2022/ Perhaps we should have left the woody weeds for the fire unit to remove ....

 Please Login or Register to comment.